Biography

 Research interests

-My PhD is developing an intervention for those with mental health issues who are encouraged to be at work despite being ill.
+My PhD is looking in to the wellbeing of volunteers within the Church of England.
 Further to the PhD, I am interested in employee wellbeing and presenteeism and how employers can work with individuals to enable them to be productive in work while looking after their health.

 Teaching responsibilities

-I am the Course Tutor for Level 4 on the BA (Hons) Business and Management degree.
-I understand the value of developing students' employability skills alongside their academic skills.
-This is due to my working within HR for 20 years, I use this experience to inform my teaching with real-life examples to make my teaching ‘real’ for students.
-This adds a practical dimension developed from theory which is valuable to students who leave the University of Portsmouth and enter directly into the job market.
+2023/24 - I was the Course Tutor for Level 4 on the BA (Hons) Business and Management degree.
+Understanding the value of developing students' employability skills alongside their academic skills.
+This was due to my professional life of working within HR for 20 years, I used this experience to inform my teaching with real-life examples to make my teaching ‘real’ for students.
+This added a practical dimension developed from theory which is valuable to students who leave the University of Portsmouth and enter directly into the job market.

 2023/24 I am module co-ordinating a core Level 4 module called Professional and Academic Skills for Success (PASS) which embeds employability, study skills, and personal development into the module.
 At the core of PASS is personal tutoring as I wish for students to be supported and succeed regardless of their personal situations.